Network-Device-Independent Certification of Causal Nonseparability: Applications and scope

 A process of particular interest is the quantum switch~\cite{chiribella13}, which can be described in either a ``($2$+$F$)-partite'' or ``($P$+$2$+$F$)-partite scenario'' in which, in addition to Alice and Bob, a third party Fiona with no output Hilbert space performs a measurement in their causal future, and (in the ($P$+$2$+$F$)-partite scenario), a fourth party Phil with no input Hilbert space acts in their causal past.
 In the quantum switch, Phil prepares a target system and a control qubit, the latter of which coherently controls the order that Alice and Bob then act on the target system, before both the target and control are received by Fiona.
 (In the ($2$+$F$)-partite scenario, Phil's operations are fixed and absorbed into the process matrix.)
 The quantum switch is the canonical example of a physically realisable causally nonseparable process~\cite{wechs21}, and the resource behind most known advantages arising from causal indefiniteness~\cite{chiribella13,chiribella12,araujo14,guerin16,ebler18,zhao20}.
 Certifying its causal nonseparability is thus a key problem, and several experiments have done this in a device-dependent way using causal witnesses~\cite{rubino17,goswami18}.
-In~\cite{dourdent21}, the SDI-QI scenario was extended to the ($2$+$F$)-scenario to certify the causal nonseparability of the quantum switch, and the generality of our NDI approach can again be illustrated in these scenarios.
-In Appendix~\ref{app:sdiqiP2F} we further extend the SDI-QI framework to the ($P$+$2$+$F$)-partite scenario---in which the SDI-QI approach can then be transformed into a NDI one by having Phil and Fiona also share maximally entangled states with additional parties, and following the natural generalisation of our bipartite protocol.
-In fact, for the quantum switch, in the SDI-QI setting it is not necessary to provide all parties with a quantum input: some parties may do with classical inputs, or no input at all.
-For example, in~\cite{dourdent21} the case where only Alice and Bob have quantum inputs was considered; in Appendix~\ref{app:sdiqiP2F} we show that one can also certify the causal nonseparability of the quantum switch in a SDI-QI manner while providing only Phil with quantum inputs---a scenario that can then be turned into a NDI one by introducing just one additional party.
+In~\cite{dourdent21}, the SDI-QI scenario was extended to the ($2$+$F$)-partite scenario to certify the causal nonseparability of the quantum switch, and in Appendix~\ref{app:sdiqiP2F} we further extend it to the ($P$+$2$+$F$)-partite scenario.
+One can then transform SDI-QI certifications in these scenarios into NDI ones by also having Fiona and, in the later scenario, Phil, share maximally entangled states with additional parties.
+Generalising naturally our bipartite protocol, one can independently self-test the quantum inputs of each party and analogously show that statistics violating a witness inequality in the certification rounds imply that the physical process must be causally nonseparable; see Appendix~\ref{app:sdiqiP2F} for further discussion.
+For the quantum switch, in the SDI-QI setting it is in fact not necessary to provide all parties with quantum inputs: some parties may do with classical inputs, or no input at all.
+For example, in~\cite{dourdent21} the case where only Alice and Bob have quantum inputs was considered; in Appendix~\ref{app:sdiqiP2F} we show that one can also certify the causal nonseparability of the quantum switch in a SDI-QI manner while providing only Phil with quantum inputs---a scenario that can then be turned into an NDI one by introducing just one additional party.
 We thus see that, despite its inability to violate any causal inequality~\cite{araujo15,oreshkov16}, the quantum switch can be certified in a particular type of DI scenario; see also the discussion below.
+As in the bipartite scenario, it remains an open question which causally nonseparable processes can be certified in an SDI-QI---and thus NDI---manner in the ($2$+$F$)- and ($P$+$2$+$F$)-partite scenarios.